 COVID-19 Health and Safety Guidelines

-We look forward to safely welcoming our communities back to Long Wharf Theatre, a gathering place for storytelling that amplifies lived experiences and celebrates our kaleidoscopic world.
+We look forward to safely welcoming our communities to Long Wharf Theatre, a gathering place for storytelling that amplifies lived experiences and celebrates our kaleidoscopic world.

 A review of our visitor guidelines below can help orient you before you arrive at the theatre and ensure you get the most out of your Long Wharf Theatre experience.
 By visiting the theatre, you agree to abide by these policies.
 Please make sure to plan ahead for your visit.